PrestaShop/prestashop-specs/front-office/checkout.md

 ## Final summary

-If the merchant has enabled the 'Final summary' in the Shop Parameters > Order Settings section of the back office, a panel summarizing the order is displayed below the paiment block.
+If the 'Final summary' has been enabled in the Shop Parameters > Order Settings section of the back office, a panel summarizing the order is displayed in the last step of the checkout, below the payment block.
 It displays the address of shipping and invoice, the shipping method ,and the product list of the cart.

 ![order final summary](/img/Order_final_summary.png)